aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 Status:       Active
 ```

-Once labelled, the controller will add the pod readiness gates to all subsequently created pods.
+Once labelled, the controller will add the pod readiness gates to all subsequently created pods in the namespace.

 The readiness gates have the condition type ```application-networking.k8s.aws/pod-readiness-gate``` and the controller injects the config to the pod spec only during pod creation.